SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/SECURITY_REQUIREMENTS.md

 Ensures that even if a party is corrupted, the spreading of the effects of the attack is as confined as possible.

 **Note:** *This requirement is applied in the entire system.*

-# Interoperability

-Is the propriety that ensures that different software communicates and works well with each-other, sharing resources such as network, processing and memory without constraints.

-**Note:** *This requirement is applied in the entire system.*

 # Data Origin Authentication